 Dental assistants are also responsible for organizing the dental records and obtaining the dental history of each patient who walks through their doors.
 This way, the endodontist always has the information they need to give every individual the proper level of care.
 In addition to this, dental assistants are also responsible for scheduling appointments and preventing overlap.

 Cleanliness is just as important in the dental industry as it is in any other medical field.
-Allowing this area to go neglected can result in an unfortunate infection and prolong the patients’ pain.
-As such, it’s crucial that dental assistants are there to properly sanitize each dental tool as well as the area near and around the endodontist’s chair.
+As such, it’s crucial to follow all CDC guidelines.
+A dental assistant like you is present during endodontic procedures and afterward to professionally sanitize each instrument and keep the area near the endodontist’s station clean.

-While performing the procedure, the endodontist can always use a second set of eyes to ensure they have the right tools on hand.
-This way, they can spend most of their efforts focusing on the task in front of them rather than trying to find the proper instrument.
+While performing the procedure, the endodontist can always use a second set of eyes to ensure they have the right instruments on hand.
+This way, they can spend most of their efforts on the task in front of them rather than trying to find the proper supplies.
+Common instruments include:

 Whether you’re looking to work side-by-side with a dental specialist or a standard dentist, formal training is essential to success in this field.
-It’s for this reason that the school you choose should be affordable and flexible enough to meet your needs.
+For this reason, that the school you choose should be affordable and flexible enough to meet your needs.
 At the American Institute of Dental Assisting, we strive to provide each of our students with just that by offering flexible, quality dental assistant training in Phoenix, Arizona.